-New Members 0.6520%
+Asset Experience Gain 0.4047% New Members 0.7024%

-Employer's Normal Cost Accrual Rate - Fiscal 2017 18.2682%
+Employer's Normal Cost Accrual Rate - Fiscal 2018 17.8312%

 In addition to the above factors, payroll growth affects plan costs to the extent that payments on the system's unfunded liability are on a schedule that varies from actual trends in payroll growth or decline.
 If payroll changes at rates not consistent with the amortization schedule the result will be costs that change as a percentage of payroll.
-For Fiscal 2017, the net effect of the change in payroll on amortization costs as well as the change in amortization method from increasing to level annual payments was to increase such costs by 2.66% of payroll.
+For Fiscal 2018, the net effect of the change in payroll on amortization costs was to increase such costs by 0.12% of payroll.
 Required net direct employer contributions are also affected by the available ad valorem taxes and revenue sharing funds which the system receives each year.
 When these funds change as a percentage of payroll, net direct employer contributions are adjusted accordingly.
-We estimate that these funds remain unchanged from the prior year.
+We estimate that these funds will increase by 0.24% of payroll in Fiscal 2018.

-Although the actuarially required net direct employer contribution rate for Fiscal 2016 was 14.37%, the Board voted to maintain the employer contribution at 19.00%.
-For Fiscal 2016, this system experienced a contribution gain of \$4,050,632.
-In accordance with R. S. 11:107, these additional contributions were credited to the system's Funding Deposit Account as of June 30, 2016.
-Although the actuarially required net direct employer contribution rate for Fiscal 2017 is 17.27%; the actual employer contribution rate for Fiscal 2017 is 19.00% of payroll.
-Since the contribution rate for Fiscal 2017 was held at 19.00% by the Board, any surplus in employer contributions collected during the fiscal year will be credited to the Funding Deposit Account.
+Although the actuarially required net direct employer contribution rate for Fiscal 2017 was 17.27%, the Board voted to maintain the employer contribution at 19.00%.
+For Fiscal 2017, this system experienced a contribution gain of \$1,105,651.
+In accordance with R. S. 11:107, these additional contributions were credited to the system's Funding Deposit Account as of June 30, 2017.
+Although the actuarially required net direct employer contribution rate for Fiscal 2018 is 16.99%; the actual employer contribution rate for Fiscal 2018 is 19.00% of payroll.
+Since the contribution rate for Fiscal 2018 was held at 19.00% by the Board, any surplus in employer contributions collected during the fiscal year will be credited to the Funding Deposit Account.

 R.S.
-11:103 requires that the net direct employer contributions be rounded to the nearest 0.25%, hence we are recommending a minimum net direct employer contribution rate of 17.50% for Fiscal 2018.
-Note that this rate was set 0.25% higher than the actuarial required rate for 2017 to recognize that the rate of ad valorem taxes remitted by Orleans Parish to the system are scheduled to be reduced in Fiscal 2018.
+11:103 requires that the net direct employer contributions be rounded to the nearest 0.25%, hence we are recommending a minimum net direct employer contribution rate of 17.25% for Fiscal 2019.
 Under the provisions of R.S.
 11:105, R.S.
 11:106 and R.S.
-11:107, the Board of Trustees may set the net direct employer contribution at any level between the minimum recommended employer contribution rate of 17.50% and 20.50%.
-If the board sets the net direct employer contribution rate above the minimum rate, any excess funds collected will be deposited in the Funding Deposit Account.
+11:107, the Board of Trustees may set the net direct employer contribution at any level between the minimum recommended employer contribution rate of 17.25% and 20.25%.
+If the Board sets the net direct employer contribution rate above the minimum rate, any excess funds collected will be deposited in the Funding Deposit Account.
 Funds in this account can be used to reduce either future required contributions in a particular year or the normal cost accrual rate or reduce the frozen unfunded accrued liability.
 In addition, if the system may grant a cost of living increase to retirees, such increase may be paid from funds in the Funding Deposit Account.